 In short, delta 8 THC itself isn’t explicitly illegal — but there’s a lot of room for interpretation.
 It’s possible the DEA could take action against companies selling delta 8 THC in the future.

 Key Points: Delta 8 THC Legality:

-- delta 9 THC is explicitly listed as illegal according to the federal government of the United States
+- Delta 9 THC is explicitly listed as illegal according to the US federal government

 - Some states have specifically banned delta 8 THC products

 - Cannabis sativa plants that produce less than 0.3% delta 9 THC (dried weight) is considered hemp

 - Products made from hemp are legal in the United States